 A full conditions survey ensures that all points of the contract have been met and if the yacht is in accordance with the technical specification provided.
 Surveys have been carried out by us on all types of Yachts including; sailing yachts and power boats both large and small.

 Yachts constructed of various materials including; GRP, wood, steel, and aluminum.
 Each type of vessel and construction material requires a specific approach and equipment.
 We carry out full condition surveys in accordance with internationally recognized codes of practice drawn up by the international surveying organizations.

 The Full Condition Survey is a detailed survey to access the structural condition of a yacht as well as checking and testing the yacht’s equipment.
 A detailed report is provided explaining the findings of the survey.
 Within the report problems found are listed and information given on their importance and recommendations for repair.

-A full condition survey includes; a sea trial on all yachts and rig inspection, The Full Condition Survey is carried out in three parts: In water inspection, sea trial then lifting of the yacht followed by out of water inspection including humidity measurements in GRP boats.
+A full condition survey includes a sea trial and rig inspection, The Full Condition Survey is carried out in three parts: In water inspection, sea trial then lifting of the yacht followed by out of water inspection including humidity measurements in GRP boats.

 The inspection can be divided into the following areas:

 Once the survey has been completed we will provide a survey report.

 Only after you’ve read the report you can decide whether to purchase your yacht or at least negotiate the final price.